-For an introvert, speaking to the camera and in pubic is fearful, but I took the risk and slowly conquered my fear.
+For an introvert, speaking to the camera and in public is fearful, but I took the risk and slowly conquered my fear.

-I remember the day I decided to invest in a 30k Rupees GoPro (to vlogging with a small size camera).
+I remember the day I decided to invest in a 30k Rupee GoPro (to vlogging with a small-size camera).
 I didn’t know whether or not I will be able to make use of the investment, but I still decided to go ahead.
 And in end, it all turned out well.

 And that’s the thing with taking risks — unless you won’t jump into the real world you won’t find out what’s out there.

-Another important learning that 2019 imparted on me was that things happen on their own, all we should worry about is to just keep trying.
+Another important learning that 2019 imparted to me was that things happen on their own, all we should worry about is to just keep trying.

 I mean when I quit my job in 2015 and started travelling, I faced more financial insecurities than I could ever imagine.
 Back then travelling was consuming money and there was no guarantee that one day I will start making money from it.
 But in a few months, I started getting sponsored trips, cutting down my travel expenses.
 My blog also started generating revenues eventually.